godotengine/godot-docs/classes/class_arvrserver.rst

 Description
 -----------

-The AR/VR Server is the heart of our AR/VR solution and handles all the processing.
+The AR/VR server is the heart of our AR/VR solution and handles all the processing.

 Property Descriptions
 ---------------------